 Koh Rong Samloem

 Koh Rong Samloem Island is one of those places that you want to stay as it is and keep it your own little secret.
 The island is still very underdeveloped.
 Unlike Koh Rong and Sihanoukville, this island hasn’t been spoiled by tourism yet.
 Apart from a few accommodation options there is not much else.
 It has a beautiful pristine beach where you can relax, enjoy the sea breeze and re-boot yourself.

 Are you looking for the good old days of southeast Asia’s rustic island living?
 Well, then Koh Ta Kiev is maybe your bet.
 It only has a handful of budget options.

 Ferries depart for Koh Rong Sanloem’s Saracen Ba, Koh Rong’s Koh Tuch Beach and M’Pai Bay at least three times a day from Sihanoukville.
 It takes you less then an hour to get there.

 You can also explore the National Park of Botum Sakor.
-It is still unexplored as it is squeezed between the ocean and the Cardamom Mountains and therefore not easy to reach.
+It is still an unexplored and one of the main Cambodia hidden gems as it is squeezed between the ocean and the Cardamom Mountains and therefore not easy to reach.
 It is considered one of the most beautiful rain forests in Southeast Asia.
 Exploring this vast jungle of the Cardamom Mountains will leave you feeling overwhelmed.
 What are the hidden places you have discovered in Cambodia?
 Please share them with me, would love to hear!

-Looking for some off the beaten track things to do and places to sleep in Cambodia?
+Looking for some off the beaten track things to do and places to sleep for Cambodia in 2 weeks?
 Have a look at these true, authentic experiences.